GymLens/Machine-Learning/README.md

 ![WhatsApp Image 2024-12-03 at 21 54 03_6e68233d](https://github.com/user-attachments/assets/8bc52373-8bb6-4e50-b760-aefcfbd5e34d)

 ## Architecture
 The model utilizes Convolutional Neural Network (CNN) technology, a robust machine learning approach.
 This architecture allows the model to efficiently analyze and identify patterns in input data, making it ideal for tasks like image classification.
-Additionally, we use transfer learning with DenseNet to enhance the model's performance.
+Additionally, we use transfer learning with DenseNet121 to enhance the model's performance.

 ![image](https://github.com/user-attachments/assets/5360a61b-eef9-4abb-95ad-7354033f0819)